Itamichan/CG_photography/testing/testing.md

 After additional manual checking of the page load speed I noticed that on desktop you can notice how the images in the gallery a loading.

 Therefore, I decided to run the gallery images through tinyjpg.com as well.

+**Speed after the compression of gallery images:**
+* On mobile - 96
+* On desktop - 99

+The compression didn't make a visible change.
+Therefore, in a future release the photographs in the gallery should load in a consecutive manner, maybe with some animation in order to look smooth.